 With over 10 airlines and 360 weekly flights, Québec City Jean-Lesage International Airport (YQB) is the second busiest airport in the province of Québec.
 The airport upgraded its security systems to the unified security platform, Security Center, to oversee hundreds of doors, 60 perimeter gates, and over 2000 cardholders.

+Located 20 minutes from the center of Quebec City, Quebec, Canada, the Québec City Jean-Lesage International Airport (YQB) welcomes approximately 1.6 million passengers every year.
 Over a decade ago, the Quebec airport underwent a major expansion to accommodate a growing demand for regional and international flights.
 For the security team, the expansion was an opportunity to review its existing security equipment, and invest in a more flexible and scalable IP platform that could accommodate any future growth.

+Always focused on improving the customer experience, the airport actively invests in technology to enhance airport efficiency and safety.
 The airport wanted to be able to keep some existing hardware investments and have the freedom to select any preferred hardware later on; an open architecture system was a top requirement.
 They also wanted the ability to integrate video with other key business and security systems to give operators a bird’s-eye-view of the entire airport from a single application.

-A phased upgrade first started with moving all video cameras over to the Omnicast™ IP video surveillance system of Security Center, and then involved implementing the Synergis™ IP access control system.
-Today, operators manage over 230 cameras and hundreds of doors, 60 perimeter gates, and over 2000 cardholders from the unified security platform, Security Center.
+A phased upgrade first started with moving all video cameras over to the Omnicast IP video surveillance system of Security Center, and then involved implementing the Synergis IP access control system.
+Today, operators at the Quebec City airport manage over 230 cameras and hundreds of doors, 60 perimeter gates, and over 2000 cardholders from the unified security platform, Security Center.